gst0312/CBF-RRTstar/README.md

 # CBF-RRTstar

-+ Sampled equidistant n points on the map and labeled each point either free space or obstacle.
++ Sampling equidistant n points on the map and labeled each point either free space or obstacle

   + obstacles points: